swent-epfl/public/bootcamp/docs/AndroidTesting.md

 ### Page Objects Pattern

 Page object pattern is a test abstraction that describes the screen with some view elements using tags.
 These view items can be interacted with during tests.
-This is a similar concept to the Page Object Model mentioned in the _Advanced Testing_ lecture [[slides](https://github.com/swent-epfl/public/blob/main/lectures/Wk2.B%20-%20Advanced%20Testing.pdf) \| [videos](https://www.youtube.com/watch?v=yrOH3XrDBuU&list=PLr41P4J9F0ZM1ebUm2QoLquU-yHA9bm6Z)].
+This is a similar concept to the Page Object Model mentioned in the _Advanced Testing_ lecture series.

 The description of the screen elements will be in a separate class.